4.5. Generating Random Numbers

 randn

 The randn function creates random numbers with a normal (Gaussian) distribution.
-The parameters to randn regarding the size of the returned data is the same as for rand.
-The values returned from randn have a mean of zero and variance of one.
-To generate data with a mean of a and standard deviation of b, use the equation y = a + b*randn(N,1).
-See randn documentation, and Random Numbers from Normal Distribution with Specific Mean and Variance.
-See information about the normal distribution.
+The parameters to randn regarding the size of the returned data are the same as for rand.
+The values returned from randn has a mean of zero and a variance of one.
+To generate data with a mean of \(a\) and standard deviation of \(b\), use the equation y = a + b*randn(N,1).

 randi